czmenz/Rusticaland-Updater/README.md

 The updater connects only to official **Rusticaland update servers** for:

-- 📑 **Manifest** – JSON file containing versions, files, and hashes.
+- 📑 **Manifest** – JSON file containing all data about the versions.
 - 📦 **Update packages** – compressed archives with updated game files.

 All communication is done via **HTTPS** for safe and secure transfer. 🔐